lyuxi99/dht-store/README.md

 * Used go-fmt to format all codes to make them easy to read and maintain.
 * Wrote comments for each struct and each function.
-* Code test coverage reaches 80%, see `assets/TestCoverageReport.html` for the coverage report.
+* Code test coverage reaches 80%.

 ## 4 Future Work